-Once you get the gardening bug, you are going to want more.
-More flowers, vegetables, shrubs, or just about anything you can grow.
-Unless you have an unlimited budget to buy your heart’s content, all those plants will start to add up quickly.
-Never fear, there is an option to satisfy your gardening habit while saving you hundreds of dollars: propagate your own plants from cuttings.
+Once you get the hydrangea bug, you are going to want more.
+Their big, bouncy blooms are a lovely landscape feature and make for a long-lasting cut flower.
+However, unless you have an unlimited budget to buy your heart’s content, hydrangeas can get pricey.
+Never fear, there is an option to satisfy your gardening habit while saving you hundreds of dollars: hydrangea propagation.

 How to Take Cuttings

 You will need a sharp tool (knife or pruners) that has been disinfected.
 To disinfect, wash the tool with soapy water, then wipe down the blades with rubbing alcohol.
 Cut 6” of a branch tip off the plant.
 Strip away the leaves from the lower 4” of the cuttings.

 If the leaves are large, cut the remaining leaves in half to conserve moisture while the roots develop.
 Wrap cuttings in moist paper towels or newspaper immediately after harvest and keep them cool until they are planted.
 Ideally, you should plant them within 24 hours.